-There are exceptions when individuals may possess weapons on campus.
-Students, faculty, staff, and visitors who are employees of law enforcement organizations and are required to carry a weapon must give advanced written notification to the director of security services of their intent to carry a licensed weapon on campus.
+Employees of law enforcement organizations who are required to carry a weapon must give advanced written notification to the director of public safety of their intent to carry a licensed weapon on campus.
 Written notification may be transmitted by email.
-This notification should typically take place at the beginning of each semester, or on a case-by-case basis at the discretion of the director of public safety.
+This notification should typically take place at least two weeks in advance, or on a case-by-case basis at the discretion of the director of public safety.

 Students who want to bring a weapon to class for instructional or presentation purposes must first obtain written permission from the faculty member or instructor.
 The appropriate area department chair and division dean must be informed and copied on the written permission.
 The student must then provide the director of public safety advanced written notification of the intent to carry a weapon on campus, which includes the written permission of the faculty member or instructor, copied to the area department chair and division dean.
 If permission to bring a weapon to class for instructional or presentation purposes is granted, the weapon may not be loaded and must be stored in a locked vehicle prior to class and stored in a locked vehicle or taken off-site immediately following class.

-Any student, faculty, staff member, or visitor who uses a weapon inappropriately in class or on the campus, even if the person is authorized to carry a weapon and has notified the director of security services, is subject to disciplinary action.
+Any student, faculty member or designated instructor, staff member, or visitor who uses a weapon inappropriately in class or on the campus, even if the person is authorized to carry a weapon and has notified the director of public safety, is subject to disciplinary action and criminal sanctions.

 Policy Manual Review/Revision: 04/10/15